Sheffield Corporation Tramways

 A depot shot including seven conductresses — photo undated, but certainly taken during or shortly after the Great War.
 Source unknown.

-A slightly out of focus shot, but one which does show a Great War conductress aboard a tramcar, No 352 bound for Woodseats.
+A slightly out-of-focus shot, but one which does show a Great War conductress aboard a tramcar, No 352 bound for Woodseats.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An unusual shot of a 1950s conductress leaning out from the front platform of Tramcar No 206 (bound for Handsworth), looking back down a line of waiting tramcars.
 She is clearly wearing trousers rather than a skirt.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.